 - Outside contaminant infiltration

-At SCS, we understand how healthy, clean air can have a positive impact on your office and work environment.
-Our trained industrial hygiene professionals have over 12 years of experience recognizing, evaluating and recommending controls to improve your indoor air quality.
+At SCS, we understand how healthy, clean air can have a positive impact on your staff and work environment.
+So, our trained industrial hygiene professionals are proud to have over 12 years of experience recognizing, evaluating and recommending controls to improve your indoor air quality.
 Furthermore, these services can be offered almost always with short notice.

 Professional services include: